Social Housing is property let at lower rents to ensure it is affordable for those on low incomes and in need of housing.

 Apply through Wakefield's Choice Based Lettings -

-Homesearch is run by Wakefield and District Housing (WDH) and advertises properties from WDH and other Registered Providers.
+Homesearch is run by WDH and advertises properties from WDH and other Registered Providers.

 You need to be a registered member of Homesearch and actively looking for properties to be offered a property.